darkostack/vcsoftware/README.md

 ```

 #### Notes:
-Initial Mbed-Clien-PAL API will be implemented on this project.
+Initial Mbed-Client-PAL API will be implemented on this project.

 ## vcrtos_linux